-- 99% of fire are control by sprinklers alone.
+- 99% of fires are controlled by sprinklers alone.

 - There have been no numerous fire passings in the UK as a consequence of a fire in an abode with a working sprinkler framework.

-- Sprinkler systems needn’t bother with pumps or tanks if mains weight is satisfactory.
+- Sprinkler systems needn’t bother with pumps or tanks if mains water is satisfactory.

-- Maintenance expense is low and the framework have a long service life
+- Maintenance expense is low and the framework has a long service life

-- A typical residential sprinkler head will discharge 38 to 40 liters of water per minute compared to the 1000 liters per minute from the firefighter’s hose.
+- A typical residential sprinkler head will discharge 30 to 50 litres of water per minute compared to the 1000 litres per minute from the firefighter’s hose.
 As a general figure a sprinkler system will use between 1/100th and 1/1000th of the water that is used by the Fire Brigade/Department.
 This is a big difference and in itself can turn a potential disaster into a less costly inconvenience.